blockchainapis/blockchain-apis-speed-benchmark/README.md

 During the test, we simulate the selling of every token of a wallet in exchange of Ethereum.

+## Limits

+The program runs succesfuly only when there is a pair that exists between WETH and the token given in configs.

+If the token is not paired with WETH, an exception is thrown

 ## How to run

 You can edit the file "config.yml" by adding your tokens.